-- Work Attire: Work clothes include khakis, dress pants, pencil skirts, button-up blouses.
+- Basics and Work Attire: Work clothes include khakis, dress pants, pencil skirts, button-up blouses.
 These clothes don’t go out of style, so invest in quality pieces and they will last much longer.
 This also applies for nice bootcut jeans.

 - Classic Accessories: Have you ever seen a designer bag or Tiffany’s necklace go out of style?

 Spend less on:

 - Trends: Some people may differ with me on this, but I don’t like to spend a lot of money on trends that may go out of style next season.
 Think colored jeans, rompers, feather hair thingys (never got into that one).
 If you want to spend your money in something you will keep using, see these body shapewear options.

 - Trendy Accessories: Same as above.
 Bubble necklaces, hats, sunglasses, tote bags, costume jewelry — I don’t like to spend a lot of money on these things and you can normally find them affordable at places like Forever 21, H&M, Etsy or online boutiques.